dldl/sphinx-server/README.md

 - This image is not bundled with latex but you can generate *.tex* files and compile them outside of the container
-- Authentication can not be disabled for now

 ## Installation